Life As an Obstetrician or Gynecologist

 |District of Columbia||$225,260|

-Tools & Technologies Used by Obstetricians and Gynecologists
+What Tools & Technology do Obstetricians and Gynecologists Use?

 Below is a list of the types of tools and technologies that Obstetricians and Gynecologists may use on a daily basis: